 Hello, and welcome to our Rome Travel Blog.

-Together with Roam the Gnome, we love to explore all the best family-friendly adventures for kids in Rome and share our finds with you.
+Together with Roam the Gnome, we explore all the best family-friendly adventures for kids in Rome, and share our finds with you.

 If you are looking for things to do in Rome Italy with kids, you have come to the right place.

 Rome, Italy’s capital, is a gorgeous cosmopolitan city full of history, culture, and legend.